python-pillow/Pillow/docs/handbook/concepts.rst

 Modes
 -----

 The ``mode`` of an image is a string which defines the type and depth of a pixel in the image.
 Each pixel uses the full range of the bit depth.
-So a 1-bit pixel has a range of 0-1, an 8-bit pixel has a range of 0-255 and so on.
+So a 1-bit pixel has a range of 0-1, an 8-bit pixel has a range of 0-255, a 32-signed integer pixel has the range of INT32 and a 32-bit floating point pixel has the range of FLOAT32.
 The current release supports the following standard modes:

     * ``1`` (1-bit pixels, black and white, stored with one pixel per byte)